mhazy/mock-backend/README.md

 npm start
 ```

-[ngrok][ngrok-url] is an easy way make your local server publicly accessible if
+[ngrok][ngrok-url] is an easy way to make your local server publicly accessible if
 required.

 ## Data Persistence